-Buying Real Estate In Ghana: Everything You Need To Know
+Buying Land or Real Estate In Ghana: Everything You Need To Know

 In Ghana, the land is based on a lease.
 This, simply put, means that even when you have completed the purchase of your land, you, as an individual or a company cannot own it indefinitely.
 So even when you buy the land and build on it, once the lease expires, the building along with the land go back to being owned by the allodial land owner.
 Alease may be as short as one year or it may be as long as agreed by the two or more parties involved.
 Usually, a very common practice is a 99-year lease, but on rare occasions, there have been times where the lease has been much longer than that.
 However, as a foreigner looking to purchase land in Ghana, you must know that according to the 1992 constitution in article 266, the maximum interest that a non-Ghanaian can have on a land in Ghana is 50 years.
 It is possible for you to have your lease on the land renewed once the 50 years is over if that is what you want to do, but at a time, the longest you can have a lease remains 50 years.

 Another quite relevant piece of information to have is that if you are a foreigner that wants to purchase land in Ghana for the purpose of establishing your business, there are certain requirements that you must fulfill.
 The GIPC Act of 2013 gives a specific minimum contribution that a foreigner must make in the form of equity participation if their company is holding real estate in Ghana.
 If the company is wholly owned by a non-Ghanaian national, then the foreigner’s minimum equity capital must be equivalent to 500,000 US dollars.
 If the company is a joint firm between a foreigner and a Ghanaian, then the minimum equity capital by the foreigner must be equivalent to 250,000 US dollars.
-This rule obviously does not apply to people of Ghanaian nationality, so if you are a local, there is no problem in this area.
+This rule obviously does not apply to people of Ghanaian nationality, so there is no problem in this area if you are a local.

 In agreeing upon a lease, the person who creates the lease is known to be the lessor, while the person who is granted the lease is regarded as the lessee.
 When a lease has been agreed upon, it create a relationship between the lessor and the lessee similar to that of a landlord and a tenant.
 There are specific features that make up a lease.
 It must include: